cloudflare/cloudflare-docs/products/http3/src/content/firefox.md

 ## Running

 Firefox's HTTP/3 support is typically enabled by default.
-To check the status, see `network.http.http3.enabled` in `about:config`,
+To check the status, refer to `network.http.http3.enabled` in `about:config`,